nsinister/darknes/README.md

 # darknes

-NES emulator written in Go (In development)
+Yet another NES emulator (WIP)
+This is a hobby project and being developed in slow pace.